-- Independent legal advice – unlike the above element, this is a requirement of the reverse mortgage lender and is a very important one.
+- Independent legal advice – unlike the above element, this is a requirement of the lender and is a very important one.
 It ensures that you don’t sign anything or feel like you were ‘pushed’ into this product without consulting an independent legal expert.

 Like appraisals, legal fees vary across Canada and from lawyer to lawyer.
 While $450 to $700 covers all ranges, generally they are around $600.

 Remember: you don’t actually pay these upfront though – they are deducted from the amount you borrow.